Ferry from Morocco to Spain

 The distance between Morocco and Spain depends on the port of departure and arrival.
 The shortest distance is between Tangier and Tarifa/Algeciras, spanning about 17 nautical miles (31 km), while the longest is between Tangier and Barcelona, covering 572 nautical miles (1060 km).

-• EU/EEA and Swiss citizens do not need a visa to enter Spain.
-A valid passport or national ID card is sufficient.
+- EU/EEA and Swiss citizens do not need a visa to enter Spain.

-• Citizens of visa-exempt countries, such as the United States, Canada and Australia, can travel to Spain without a visa for short stays (up to 90 days in any 180-day period), provided they hold a valid passport.
+- Citizens of visa-exempt countries, including the United States, Canada and Australia, can travel to Spain without a visa for short stays (up to 90 days in any 180-day period).

 When booking your Morocco - Spain trip on Ferryhopper, you can easily check in online, get your tickets on your phone, and board the ferry directly with your e-ticket without collecting any paper tickets at the port.